 What is PECS® / Picture Exchange Communication System®?

-What is PECs / Picture Exchange Communication System
+What is PECs / Picture Exchange Communication System?

-You can get a lot of information on PECS from their website – Pyramid Education Consultants UK.
-There are also some great videos on YouTube.
-Initially PECs can be a bit overwhelming, there is lots of terminology – ‘reinforcers’, ‘communicative partners’, ‘ error correction’ and ‘prompting’ to name a few and if you are like me you may already be overwhelmed with autism terminology to learn along with trying to manage a toddler who is struggling with many things.
+Initially PECS can be a bit overwhelming.
+There is lots of terminology – ‘reinforcers’, ‘communicative partners’, ‘ error correction’ and ‘prompting’ to name a few.
+If you are like me you may already be overwhelmed with autism terminology to learn along with trying to manage a toddler who is struggling with many things.

-I remember being quite sceptical at first, I had never heard of PECS and I assumed that he would start speaking at some point.
-I am so pleased that I persisted with PECS, his speech has been up and down and as I mentioned currently non-existent, PECS has enabled us to communicate and now we are at a point where he can create three part sentences with PECS e.g. ‘I want orange juice’, ‘I want peppa pig puzzle’, and ‘I see small dog’.
+I remember being quite sceptical at first.
+I had never heard of PECS and I assumed that he would start speaking at some point.
+Thankfully I persisted with PECS, his speech has been up and down and as I mentioned currently non-existent.
+PECS has enabled us to communicate and now we are at a point where he can create three part sentences with PECS e.g. ‘I want orange juice’, ‘I want Peppa pig puzzle’, and ‘I see small dog’.

 What are the six phases of PECs?

-- PECS Phase 1 Communicate / Exchange
+- Communicate / Exchange

-- PECS Phase 2 Distance and Persistence
+- Distance and Persistence

-- PECS Phase 3 Picture Discrimination
+- Picture Discrimination

-- PECS Phase 4 Sentence Structure
+- Sentence Structure

-- PECS Phase 5 Responding to “what do you want”
+- Responding to “what do you want”

 Attributes is not a set phase but once you get to phase 4 you can begin to introduce them.